By We Level Up Editorial Team | Edited By Rebecca Hill | Medically Reviewed By Dr. Chris Small

 Treatment for schizophrenia and schizoaffective disorders is highly individualized and primarily pharmacological.
 Antipsychotics are utilized to treat psychotic symptoms for both disorders.
 For example, hallucinations and delusions, using medications like risperidone.

-However, the treatment for schizoaffective disorder is much more complicated due to having a mood aspect sandwiched between the schizophrenia aspect.
+The treatment for schizoaffective disorder is more complicated.
+This is because it includes both mood and schizophrenia symptoms.
 The bipolar type of schizoaffective disorder requires mood stabilizers, e.g., lithium, to rid acute manic episodes.

 For the depressive type, SSRIs (Selective Serotonin Reuptake Inhibitors) are routinely used.
 However, with some caution because they could also exacerbate psychotic symptoms.